the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 };
 ~~~~~~~

-Now we can execute the search feature with the keyboard's "Enter" key, because we are using a form instead of just a standalone button.
+Now we can execute the search feature with the keyboard's "Enter" key because we are using a form instead of just a standalone button.
 In the next two steps, we will only separate the component into its own SearchForm component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~